 - Show off your latest work

-- Announce promotions
+- Announce promotions and photography proposals

 - Draw people to your site with links to blog posts or photography tutorials

 - Stay in the minds of potential clients